sagarpandey88/spo-admin/README.md

 ### Key Components

-- **ManageSiteSelected Web Part**: Main component with tabbed interface
+- **ManageSiteSelected Web Part**: Main component with tabbed interface for Adding  App permissions for a site  and listing all the permissions
-- **GraphAuthService**: Handles authentication and Graph client initialization
-- **SiteUrlHelper**: Utilities for SharePoint site URL validation and ID resolution
-- **PermissionTypes**: TypeScript interfaces and enums for permission management
+-

 ## References